-The actual return expected from the Scheme assets will depend upon the investment strategy in place as set out in 6. above.
-At the time of drawing up this Statement Mercer advise is reasonable to expect returns from corporate bonds of 1.0% p.a above gilts, although this is not guaranteed and performance may differ especially in the short term.
+The actual return expected from the Scheme assets will depend upon the investment strategy in place as set out in 6 above.
+At the time of drawing up this Statement Mercer advise it is reasonable to expect returns from equities and corporate bonds of c.
+4% p.a. and 1% p.a. above gilts, respectively, although this is not guaranteed and performance may differ especially in the short term.
+Investment in Diversified Growth funds is expected to deliver levels of return close to those expected from investing in equities, over time.